 The S Pass is meant for skilled foreign talent who possess mid-level skills that are in demand in Singapore.
 It must be noted that the S Pass is tied to a quota system or a Dependency Ratio scheme.
 Accordingly, irrespective of the sector, the number of S Pass holders a company can employ is capped at 20% of the company’s total workforce.

-The minimum fixed monthly salary requirement of an S Pass holder at present is S$2,000.
-From 1 July 2013, the salary threshold will be raised to S$ 2,200.
-The MOM reviews the application based on a points system, taking into account criteria such as education, experience, skill level and job type.
+The minimum fixed monthly salary requirement of an S Pass holder at present is S$2,200.
+MOM reviews the application based on a points system, taking into account criteria such as education, experience, skill level and job type.

 The S Pass is issued with a validity of 1 or 2 years and renewable thereafter, subject to conditions prevailing at the time of renewal.

 It must be noted that only S Pass holders earning a minimum monthly fixed salary of S$ 4,000 are eligible for dependent privileges.
-In this case, only spouse and unmarried children below 21 years of age will be given a Dependent Pass (DP).
+In this case, only spouse and unmarried children below 21 years of age will be eligible for the Dependant’s Pass (DP).

 Foreign Entrepreneurs and Investors